roksidarkness/ShiftsApplication/README.md

 * Written in Kotlin
 * Fetches available shifts using the [Available Shifts API](https://bitbucket.org/shiftkeyllc/ios-coding-challenge/src/master/API-DOC.md) with an address of "Dallas, TX"
 * On app launch, the current week of shifts should be fetched and displayed, starting with today's date
-* Scrolling to the end of the current week on the list loads shifts for the next week
 * Tapping on a shift cell should present a shift details screen with shift details
-* Use of 3rd party libraries is allowed.
-But, be thoughtful about which libraries are used and why
+* Optional: Scrolling to the end of the current week on the list loads shifts for the next week

 ### What are we looking for? ###